dojo/docs/util/index.rst

 `DOH <quickstart/doh>`_
 -----------------------
 DOH is the test harness used by dojo, similar to JUnit.
+(TODO: add documentation)

-The util/doh/ directory also contains DOH robot (`robot doc part1 <http://o.dojotoolkit.org/2008/08/11/doh-robot-automating-web-ui-unit-tests-real-user-events>`_, `robot doc part2 <http://o.dojotoolkit.org/2008/10/31/doh-robot-part-2-automating-acceptance-tests-and-user-stories>`_), which allows automated keyboard/mouse testing.
+The util/doh/ directory also contains `DOH Robot <util/dohrobot>`_, an API used in conjunction with DOH for automated keyboard/mouse testing.

-TODO: copy DOH robot doc into this wiki.

 `The Dojo API Doc System <util/doctools>`_